gatsbyjs/gatsby/docs/docs/adding-pagination.md

 }
 ```

-The code above will create a dynamic amount of pages that is based off the total number of blogposts.
+The code above will create an amount of pages that is based off the total number of posts.
 Each page will list `postsPerPage`(6) posts, until there are less than `postsPerPage`(6) posts left.
 The urls will be `/blog/1`, `/blog/2`, `/blog/3` etc.

 ### Other resources

-[A step by step blog-post](https://nickymeuleman.netlify.com/blog/gatsby-pagination/) that also places a link to the previous/next page and adds the traditional page-number-navigation at the bottom of the page
+[A step by step tutorial](https://nickymeuleman.netlify.com/blog/gatsby-pagination/) that adds links to the previous/next page and the traditional page-navigation at the bottom of the page.
-If there are other resources you think readers would benefit from or next steps they might want to take after reading your article, add
-them at the bottom in an "Other Resources" section.
-You can also mention here any resources that helped you write the article (blogposts, outside tutorials, etc.).

-- Link to a blogpost
-- Link to a YouTube tutorial
-- Link to an example site
-- Link to source code for a live site
-- Links to relevant plugins
-- Links to starters
+[gatsby-paginated-blog](https://github.com/NickyMeuleman/gatsby-paginated-blog) [(demo)](https://nickymeuleman.github.io/gatsby-paginated-blog/) is an extension of the official [gatsby-starter-blog](https://github.com/gatsbyjs/gatsby-starter-blog) with pagination in place.